Bundling (tradition): Courtship practice

-In United States
+In the United States

-Two forms of bundling in Colonial America are generally discussed: a sleeping arrangement between strangers, or the bed-sharing of lovers under parental supervision.
+Two forms of bundling in colonial America are generally discussed: a sleeping arrangement between strangers, or the bed-sharing of lovers under parental supervision.
 The former definition refers to the practice used to accommodate the heavy traffic of travelers in the underdeveloped colonies, often with no implication of sexual activity.
 The latter, however, refers to the courtship practice which ensured legal accountability for an unwed father in the case of pre-marital pregnancy.
 The courtship ritual of bundling was primarily observed in rural communities.
 The measure of familial and community protection which bundling provided against the scandal of abandonment was not offered in urban settings where populations had a much higher degree of mobility and anonymity.

 Despite some religious criticism, bundling rose in popularity amongst rural populations throughout the eighteenth century.
 The prevalence of premarital sex in colonial America is shown by the rate of legitimate births within the first nine months of marriage; the late eighteenth century observed a remarkable increase in pre-marital pregnancies, with 30-40% of infants born within the first nine months of marriage.
 This is due in part to a sexually permissive subculture cultivated by parents of the less-wealthy classes.
 A high correlation is observed between the pre-marital pregnancy status of mothers and daughters in the 18th century.

 In Colonial United States, Jonathan Edwards and other preachers condemned bundling.
 American Puritanism condemned the practice of bundling as immoral, or un-Christian.
-The heydey of Bundling in the late 18th century corresponds to a period of low engagement with puritanical ideals, when religious participation for adolescents was not strictly enforced by societal standards.
+The heyday of bundling in the late 18th century corresponds to a period of low engagement with puritanical ideals, when religious participation for adolescents was not strictly enforced by societal standards.
 With the Second Great Awakening at the turn of the 19th century, religion became a much larger part of adolescent life and puritanical morals were more heavily enforced by a larger societal group.
 As social opinion moved away from the practical solution of bundling to the ideological solution of abstinence and moral responsibility, the popularity of bundling waned.

 It is possible that, as late as the mid-19th century, bundling was still practiced in New York state and perhaps in New England, though its popularity was waning.
 The court case of Graham v.
 Smith, 1 Edm.Sel.Cas.
 267 (N.Y.
 1846), for example, initially argued before Judge Edmunds in the Orange Circuit Court of New York, concerned the seduction of a 19-year-old woman; testimony in the case established that bundling was a common practice in certain rural social circles at the time.
 By the 20th century, bundling seems to have disappeared almost everywhere, except for the more conservative Old Order Amish affiliations, where it was still in use as of 2006, regardless of location.
 In the modern United States, practices of "dating" and "necking" might be tied to the previous practice of bundling.
 Public widespread anxiety about the vulnerability of young women led to new writing which was published in newspapers and magazines during the eighteenth century.